 What is Implicit Cost?

 The implicit costs are defined as the business’s cost, and the business has not reported or showcased the cost as an expense in the income statement.
-The implicit costs are primarily regarded as opportunity cost.
+The implicit costs are primarily regarded as opportunity costs.

 Explanation of Implicit Cost